MojtabaHs/iPhoneNumberField/README.md

 ## Install
-You can use the Swift package manager to install `iPhoneNumberTextField`.
-Find instructions [here] (https://github.com/benjaminsage/iPhoneNumberTextField/blob/main/INSTALL.md)
+You can use the Swift package manager to install `iPhoneNumberField`.
+Find instructions [here] (https://github.com/benjaminsage/iPhoneNumberField/blob/main/INSTALL.md)

 ## Usage
-<b>`iPhoneNumberTextField`is FREE and open-source for individuals, and will remain that way forever.</b>
+<b>`iPhoneNumberField`is FREE and open-source for individuals, and will remain that way forever.</b>

-`iPhoneNumberTextField` is distributed under a GNU GPL open source license.
+`iPhoneNumberField` is distributed under a GNU GPL open source license.

 Commercial friends, please note, this license is <b><a href="https://en.wikipedia.org/wiki/GNU_General_Public_License#Legal_barrier_to_app_stores">incompatible with many commercial applications</a></b>.
 If your end product may make money, licenses are available for only $0.99.